allenai/S2AFF/README.md

 ## Performance on Gold Data
-Included in this repository in the `data` directory is a dataset of some challenging raw affiliation strings that have been manually assigned one or more ROR ids, some of which have no correct RORs at all.
+Included in this repository in the `data` directory is a dataset of some challenging raw affiliation strings that have been manually assigned one or more ROR ids, and some of which have no correct RORs at all.
 Please see `data/gold_affiliations.csv`.
 The training split of this data has been used to tweak the first stage ROR indexer as well as train the second-stage LightGBM pairwise model.

 ### First-Stage Model Performance
 The following values are obtained when combining training, validation and test sets: